shakes76/PatternAnalysis-2023/recognition/46972990 - MRI super-resolution network/README.md

 The training data is split into two subsets.
 The first subset consists of 80% of the total training data and is used specifically for training of the model.
 The second subset contains the remaining 20% and is used for validation purposes during training of the model.

 ## Model Usage
-The model takes a down-scaled image (by a factor of 4) from the ADNI dataset and outputs an up-scaled version of the image that aims to improve the resolution and visual clarity of the down-scaled image.
+The model takes a down-scaled image (by a factor of 4 which gives an image with a width of 64 pixels and height of 60 pixels) from the ADNI dataset and outputs an up-scaled version of the image that aims to improve the resolution and visual clarity of the down-scaled image.
 The output image can be compared with the original image to perceptually measure the performance of the model.

 Here is an example input to the model: